 *Initial group thoughts: up-to-date definition is hard to keep track of.
 Should be responsibility of primary care providers, not home health, MICC tracks this, we don’t need this.
 What is CMS going to do with this information?
 How is this meaningful?
 State already tracks COVID vaccination in MIIC system.
 Duplicating work already done at state level; would be time consuming to track accurately, would only capture data for portion of population.
 Who is responsible for determining definition of up-to-date?
 Would this be self-reported or does this have to be verified?
 To many variables to obtain reliable data from patients/caregivers based on limited definitions currently available.
 Would increase staff time and cost, with no identified purpose or benefit.

 -Comments on Discharge functional score?

+The OASIS is already a complicated assessment for field staff to understand and score correctly.
+CMS should work on simplification.
+If we are measured by GG items within the HHVBP model, is there any plan for CMS remove the additional functional M-item questions within the OASIS assessments which cause additional burden for field staff?
+It would allow agencies to focus resources and time training staff the GG functional items and remove the need for training on the functional M items?
+Having both functional assessments within the OASIS creates confusion and frustration with field staff which is contributing to inconsistent data.

 -Any concerns or other comments regarding removals/additions?